 - The JobExecutionListener has two methods, beforeJob and afterJob.
-Both of them are, of course, executed outside of the chunk’s transaction in their own transaction.
+Both of them are, of course, executed outside of the chunk’s transaction.

 - The StepExecutionListener has two methods, beforeStep and afterStep.
-Both of them are, of course, executed outside of the chunk’s transaction in their own transaction.
+Both of them are, of course, executed outside of the chunk’s transaction.

 - The ChunkListener has two methods, beforeChunk and afterChunk.
 The first one is executed inside the chunk’s transaction, the second one outside of the chunk’s transaction.

 - The ItemReadListener has three methods, beforeRead, afterRead and onReadError.
 All of them are executed inside the chunk’s transaction.

 - The ItemProcessListener has three methods, beforeProcess, afterProcess and onProcessError.
 All of them are executed inside the chunk’s transaction.

 - The ItemWriteListener has three methods, beforeWrite, afterWrite and onWriteError.
 All of them are executed inside the chunk’s transaction.

 - The SkipListener has three methods, onSkipInRead, onSkipInProcess and onSkipInWrite.
 All of them are executed inside the chunk’s transaction.
 We’ll talk about this listener in the blog post about skip functionality.

 Let’s see in the illustration where exactly they fire.